john2796/personal-portfolio/README.md

 #### How to run the app
   1. Either fork using [https://github.com/john2796/personal-portfolio.git](https://github.com/john2796/personal-portfolio.git) or download the app and open the folder in the cli
   2. [`yarn install`](https://classic.yarnpkg.com/en/docs/cli/install) :  installs all the dependencies defined in a <span style="color:red">package.json</span> file. for more information about yarn [click here](https://classic.yarnpkg.com/en/docs/cli/)
-  3. run `npm start` or `yarn start` Runs the app in development mode.
+  3. `npm start` or `yarn start` Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
   This page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.

 ## Stack